sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.repository.rst

    Implementation of the ``AbstractRepositoryBackend`` using a sandbox folder on disk as the backend.

-   .. py:method:: __init__(filepath: str | None = None)
-      :canonical: aiida.repository.backend.sandbox.SandboxRepositoryBackend.__init__
+   .. rubric:: Initialization

    Construct a new instance.

    :param filepath: The path to the directory in which the sandbox folder should be created.

    .. py:method:: __str__() -> str
       :canonical: aiida.repository.backend.sandbox.SandboxRepositoryBackend.__str__